5 dashboards that no production should be without

 |

-Dashboards are now an integral part of most manufacturing companies.
-Whether they are permanently displayed on TV screens on the shop floor or opened on the office computer when needed: With dashboards, you can effectively visualize the KPIs of your production.
+Dashboards are today a fixed part of most manufacturing companies.
+Whether they are permanently displayed on TV screens on the shop floor or opened on the office computer as needed: With dashboards, you can effectively visualize the KPIs of your production.

-In contrast to charts in Excel spreadsheets, dashboards offer you the advantage of always keeping themselves up to date and therefore do not need to be maintained.
+In contrast to charts in Excel spreadsheets, dashboards have the advantage that they automatically keep themselves up to date and therefore do not need to be maintained.

-A prerequisite is the right data foundation.
-In order for dashboards to unleash their full potential in your production, you need a solution to merge and provide all relevant data sources, such as machine controls, energy meters, or BDE systems, for example ENLYZE.
+One prerequisite is the right data foundation.
+In order for dashboards to unleash their full potential in your production, you need a solution to merge and provide all relevant data sources, such as machine controls, energy meters, or BDE systems, for example ENLYZE

 Once the data foundation has been established, the following 5 dashboards can help you get the most out of your manufacturing.